 With the patent troll situation still in flux, companies cannot afford to let their guard down in regard to intellectual property protection and business strategy.
 Technology shifts provide nearly limitless new avenues for NPEs to assert infringement, and it is becoming clear that protection from the courts and Congress may be a long way down the road.
 As hopeful as some practitioners were about TC Heartland, it certainly hasn’t stopped NPEs.
 Intellectual property owners must acknowledge this and adjust accordingly—it remains a murky situation for characters like Stuart Burke, at least for now.

-Click here to see this story as it appears in the September 2017 issue of Modern Casting
+Click here to see this story as it appears in the December 2017 issue of Modern Casting